6 Tips to Avoid Altitude Sickness in Cusco

 What is the Altitude Sickness?

-Sometimes called «mountain sickness,» altitude sickness is a group of symptoms that can strike if you walk or climb to a higher elevation, or altitude, too quickly.
+Also called as “mountain sickness,” altitude sickness is a group of symptoms that can strike if you walk or climb to a higher elevation, or altitude, too quickly.

 Symptoms of the Altitude Sickness in Cusco

 All the symptoms of the Altitude Sickness normally occurs in the first hours after arriving in Cusco.
-As your body makes normal adjustments to adapt to the altitude of Cusco, you may experience a few symptoms that are bothersome but are not cause for concern.
-They include rapid (but still comfortable) breathing, shortness of breath with strenuous exercise, occasional short pauses in breathing while you sleep, and frequent urination.
-The last two symptoms are caused by a low carbon dioxide level, which causes brain and kidney adjustments.
+As your body makes normal adjustments to adapt to the altitude, you may experience a few symptoms that are bothersome but are not cause for concern.
+They include rapid (still comfortable) breathing, shortness of breath with strenuous exercise, occasional short pauses in breathing while you sleep, and frequent urination.
+The last two symptoms are caused by a low carbon dioxide level, it produ brain and kidney adjustments

 The first symptoms that you could feel in the first 8 to 36 hours are: